mihir-robotics/stock_prediction_model/README.md

 The in-depth explanation of this project is available here. <- hyperlink this

 This project uses a LSTM Model to predict the Closing Prices of selected stocks.

 Selected Stocks: Amazon, Meta, Netflix, Tesla, Microsoft, Apple

-Data Processing and Cleaning is done using Pandas Feature Scaling / Transforming is implemented by using the StandardScaler in sklearn.
+Data Processing and Cleaning is done using Pandas.

+Feature Scaling / Transforming is implemented by using the StandardScaler in sklearn.

 The model is built and trained using Keras.